yy0931/sqlite3-editor/README.md

 ![](https://raw.githubusercontent.com/yy0931/sqlite3-editor/main/query-editor.gif)

-*TODO: The image is from the version before the syntax validator was implemented.*
+*TODO: The image above is from a version before the syntax validator was added.*

 To access the query editor, click the "Custom Query" button.